-Noroviruses are positive-sense, non-enveloped RNA viruses which are a leading cause of viral gastroenteritis and a common cause of outbreaks in institutional settings.
-Infections with these viruses are difficult to prevent and control, as their genome recombines or mutates readily, and new variants can emerge every couple of years to become the dominant strains in a certain period.
+Noroviruses are positive-sense, non-enveloped RNA viruses, which are a leading cause of viral gastroenteritis and a common cause of outbreaks in institutional settings.
+Infections with these viruses are difficult to prevent and control, as their genome recombines or mutates readily, and new variants can emerge every few years to become the dominant strains in a certain period.

 The majority of norovirus outbreaks are caused by the GII.4 genotype, which has been the predominant circulating virus since 1995.
-Development of molecular-based diagnostic methods has provided better insight into the epidemiological impact of noroviruses, which is important to identify trends for detection, prevention and control of the disease.
+The development of molecular-based diagnostic methods has provided better insight into the epidemiological impact of noroviruses, which is important to identify trends for the detection, prevention, and control of the disease.

-However, foodborne transmission can also play an important role, often as a result of contamination by an infected foodhandler (highlighting the fecal-oral route of transmission).
-In addition, several waterborne outbreaks have been described, and there is an indirect evidence of potential airborne transmission (such as in explosive vomiting occurred during the disease).
+However, foodborne transmission can also play an important role, often as a result of contamination by an infected food handler, which highlights the fecal-oral route of transmission.
+In addition, several waterborne outbreaks have been described, and there is indirect evidence of potential airborne transmission, such as in explosive vomiting that occurred during the disease.

 Epidemiology of norovirus

-It is estimated that approximately 200 thousand people die each year from norovirus infections, especially in the developing world.
-Outbreaks affect health care facilities worldwide, with a potential to cause massive disruption to providing care, substantial economic loss, and mortality in vulnerable patient groups.
+It is estimated that approximately 200,000 people die each year from norovirus infections, especially in the developing world.
+Outbreaks affect health care facilities worldwide, with the potential to cause a massive disruption in their ability to provide care, substantial economic loss, and mortality in vulnerable patient groups.

 Norovirus excretion patterns may have an important role in the spread of the virus.
 Virion excretion can occur after all the major symptoms have disappeared, but norovirus RNA excretion can happen even before the onset of symptoms.
 Furthermore, the excretion can continue for long periods of time, especially in immunocompromised individuals.

 Studies testing vaccines based on virus-like particles are just beginning to emerge.
-Even though the need for universal vaccination is as yet unknown, target groups in sensitive situations (like the elderly in nursing homes) may benefit from a vaccine.
-In addition, vaccination of foodhandlers may help to prevent large-scale foodborne outbreaks.
+Even though the need for universal vaccination remains unknown, target groups in sensitive situations like the elderly in nursing homes may benefit from a vaccine.
+In addition, vaccination of food handlers may help to prevent large-scale foodborne outbreaks.